BlancoFS/Tutorials/MoMEMta/README.md

 conda activate ME
 ```

-Now, we are going to install the libraries in the conda enviroment's path (/afs/cern.ch/user/s/sblancof/miniconda3/envs/ME_env/ in my case).
+Now, we are going to install the libraries in the conda enviroment's path (/afs/cern.ch/user/s/sblancof/miniconda3/envs/ME_env/ in my case) or in the CMSSW path, depending if the library is needed for building the MoMEMta software or it's a library used by MoMEMta, like LHAPDF.
 It may be necessary to install a precise python 2 version in the conda enviroment, just do conda install python=2.7.

 ## Install LHAPDF